The Resonant Word

 THE EVOLUTION // IN TRANSLATION

 Return to language as an ongoing exploration.
-Choose a new word or phrase from a different culture and take time to understand its context.
+Choose a new word or phrase and take time to understand its sound, context, and cultural meaning.

 Over time, meaning expands.
 Perspective becomes more nuanced.
-What begins as curiosity becomes a deeper way of seeing, shaped by attention, respect, and connection.
+What begins as curiosity deepens into a more attentive way of seeing, shaped by respect and connection.

 Previous